chenchongbiao/arm-reference-solutions-build-scripts/docs/totalcompute/tc2/user-guide.rst

 Tests are located at ``/usr/bin/selftest`` on the device.

 To run all the tests in one go, use ``./run_kselftest.sh`` script.
-Tests can be run individually also.
+Tests can also be run individually.
 ::

     ./run_kselftest.sh --summary